steadylearner/resume/3. rust_grpc/README.md

 # Rust gRPC microservices with Warp and Tonic

-This is to show it is possible to make microservies with Rust.
+This is to show **it is possible to make microservies with Rust**.
 We can deploy them to AWS with Docker also.
-In the near future, Mongodb and REST end point for them will be also included.
+In the near future, Mongodb and REST end points from **2.express_mongoose** for them will be also included.

 ## How to test it locally